Aympab/raytracing-vtk-pyqt/README.md

 In this program, we used the **path tracing** method to compute our offline rendering.

-# Implementation Logic
+# Implementation Logic & Method
 ## Python's VTK bindings
+For VTK, we decided to give a try to the [Python's vtk library](https://pypi.org/project/vtk/).
+This librairy is nothing more than bindings to the original VTK library.
+Hence, the documentation is exactly the same and we could use VTK just like we would have done with a compiled language.

-## Usef Interface : Qt & Qt Designer
+## User Interface : Qt & Qt Designer
 We decided to use Qt (with either PySide or PyQt as a python wrapper) for the User interface, this way, we don't have to make complex documentation about what keyboard shortcut to use to interact with our VTK panel.

 <!-- ![UI Light sliders](fig/lightSlidersUI.png) -->
 <img src="fig/lightSlidersUI.png" alt="" width="200"/>